AsTheLow/TP-Docker/README.md

 In short, this YAML configuration file is used to define Kubernetes services that allow users to access applications running in specific pods using defined ports.

 ## PhpMyAdmin X MySql
 Now that our containers are up and running and all showing green, we want to verify that our PhpMyAdmin is properly connected to our MySQL database.
+Go on Lens in Workloads and Pods
 ![image](https://user-images.githubusercontent.com/118971209/235304196-435d2488-a852-4a35-9242-55770acb96ae.png)
-Pour vous connectez il vous suffit de cliquer sur le lien bleu la redirection est faite grâce automatiquement.
+To connect, simply click on the blue link and the redirection will be automatically done.
 ![image](https://user-images.githubusercontent.com/118971209/235304366-87a21530-5292-47e1-acfc-42fe6d855b98.png)
 This redirection is created at the network level and port forwarding.
 Here, we can see that our redirection is active, which makes it easy to connect without much complexity.
 ![image](https://user-images.githubusercontent.com/118971209/235304561-c5720343-e69b-4f1c-9f56-6fed99289b9d.png)